Similar Deals Today

 The MacBook Pro comes with iWork and iLife apps, which arguably make the MacBook more useful without additional purchases for the XPS 15.
 In terms of bragging rights, premium construction materials, and wow factor, both are even.

 It is very close, but those two hours of battery life scales in favor of the current champ.
-The XPS 15 (6845SLV) comes highly recommended, but at the end of the day if we were in the market for such a system and if it were our money, we’d buy the Apple MacBook Pro (2013).
+The XPS 15 (6845SLV) comes highly recommended, but at the end of the day if we were in the market for such a system and if it were our money, we’d buy the 2021 Apple MacBook Pro with M1 Pro chip.